Do you struggle with anxiety, stress or feeling never good enough?

 How do we start?

-I’m happy to talk on the phone or in person first; get in touch for a free half-hour consultation at email@example.com or +49 162 430 9586, or use the form:
+I’m happy to talk on the phone or in person first; get in touch for a complimentary 30-minute coaching conversation, in which we identify what you would like to work on.
+You can write to me at email@example.com or +49 162 430 9586, or use the contact form below:

-If you need to cancel a session, please let me know 24 hours before the session, otherwise I will unfortunately have to charge you for it.
+If you need to cancel a session, please let me know 24 hours before the session was scheduled, so that I can reorganise my time.
+For cancellations less than that, you will still need to pay for the session.

 Impressum dieser Website erstellt über den Generator der Deutschen Anwaltshotline AG.
 Angaben gem. § 5 TMG